-International students will receive information from the Admissions Office on how to arrange the necessary practical matters (e.g., housing, a Dutch bank account, health care insurance, visa etc.).
+International students will receive information from International Student Admissions on how to arrange the necessary practical matters (e.g., housing, a Dutch bank account, health care insurance, visa etc.).

 Payment of your tuition fee

 Dutch students can find more information here: Payment of the tuition fee (in Dutch).
-International students will receive information from the Admissions Office.
+International students will receive information from International Student Admissions.